Back to School Series: Books which Deal with ‘The Big Issues’

-A series I have a particular fondness for is, ‘A Big Hug Book’ which now has four titles: ‘The Internet is Like a Puddle’; ‘The Playground is Like the Jungle’; ‘Life is Like the Wind’ and ‘Friendship is Like a Seesaw’.
+A series I have a particular fondness for is, ‘A Big Hug Book’ with titles such as: ‘The Internet is Like a Puddle’; ‘The Playground is Like the Jungle’; ‘Life is Like the Wind’ and ‘Friendship is Like a Seesaw’.
 The language in each of the books is spot on and the stories are engaging and appealing to young children in the early childhood age range and lower levels of primary school.
 The illustrations by Irisz Agocs are full of movement and light and help to keep the heavy subject matter at an age appropriate level.

 Author, Shona Innes, is a clinical and forensic psychologist with a passion for helping children and their parents, carers and teachers.
 I asked her recently what her one wish for the world would be and she responded with, “I think my biggest wish…would be for children to have a healthy childhood free of abuse or trauma”.
 See more of my interview here.

 I really do highly recommend these books for every home, school and library collection.
-We have had the first two books in the series for over a year now and PudStar (nearly 7) pulls them off her ‘favourites’ shelf for bedtime reading on almost a weekly basis.
-‘The Internet is Like a Puddle’ is one that is going to be over and over again in my house – so darned important!
+We have had these books for several years now and both girls pull them off the shelves for bedtime reading on almost a weekly basis.
+‘The Internet is Like a Puddle’ is one that is going to be read over and over again in my house – so darned important!
 More detailed information on each book is below.